fvanoostrom/udacity_tennis/Report.md

 The following is a description of the final architecture for the Tennis environment.
 In the next chapter it is explained how we got here.
 The solution consists of a multi-agent set-up in which two DPPG agents play against each other.
 Both share the same architecture: a pytorch neural network with two hidden layer and an output layer.
 The weights of their network are different.
 Furthermore, they make use of the same memory to train their networks and improve.
 This memory is a prioritized experience replay buffer, in which more importance is given to experiences that are currently not estimated correctly.
 There exist multiple versions of implementing this.
 This version was inspired by the work of [the-computer-scientist](https://github.com/the-computer-scientist/OpenAIGym/blob/master/PrioritizedExperienceReplayInOpenAIGym.ipynb) ([youtube](https://www.youtube.com/watch?v=MqZmwQoOXw4&ab_channel=TheComputerScientist)).
 Within this implementation a (high) default importance is given to each new experience.
 During training this importance is updated by calculting the TD error.
 This is the difference between expected value of the (local) critic and the received reward and the expected value of the next state (as calculated by the target actor and critic).
 When the importance is high, the experience is more likely to be picked during the next training phase.

 The DDPG is an algorithm that uses an actor and a critic network.
 The actor is responsibe for choosing the best action.
 The critic is responsible for estimating the value of a state/action pair.

+The solution is able to solve the goal in 977 episodes:

+![Best result][image2]

 # Architecture Neural Network
 The agent makes use of a pytorch deep neural network with two hidden layers for all it's networks (local actor, target actor, local critic, local actor).
 By default we use [ReLU](https://www.kaggle.com/code/dansbecker/rectified-linear-units-relu-in-deep-learning) activation function, and a [batchnorm layer](https://towardsdatascience.com/batch-norm-explained-visually-how-it-works-and-why-neural-networks-need-it-b18919692739) to normalize the outputs and speed up learning.